Scarecrow (1973 film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on nine critics, indicating "generally favorable" reviews.

 At the 1973 Cannes Film Festival, the film won the interim equivalent of the Palme d'Or, the Grand Prix du Festival International du Film, shared with The Hireling, directed by Alan Bridges.
 It also won Best Non-European Film at Denmark's 1974 Bodil Awards.
 In the U.S., Scarecrow was a box-office bomb.

 Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, comparing the story to those of Of Mice and Men and Midnight Cowboy, and positively reviewed the performances of Pacino and Hackman, as well as the writing and setting.

 In The New York Times, Vincent Canby called Max and Lion "classic drifters" and "marvelously realized characters".

 In a review of Scarecrow on its 2013 re-release, Peter Bradshaw of The Guardian described the film as "a freewheeling masterpiece", describing Hackman and Pacino as giving "the performances of their lives".

 Peter Biskind of Seven Days magazine described the film as of "secondary" significance in his book Easy Riders, Raging Bulls.

 By 2012, Scarecrow was among the best-reviewed films in Schatzberg's career.
 Schatzberg recruited Seth Cohen to write a sequel, and a screenplay was completed by 2013.
 The sequel would be set years after Scarecrow, with Max and computer worker Lion reuniting, and Lion learning that his son is alive.
 The sequel project was complicated by the studio's lack of support and Hackman's retirement from acting.